 Do you want a stylish designer handbag or a backpack?

-With this bag, you get both.
+With the HaloVa Backpack, you get both.
 You also get fashion and functionality.

 A zippered opening allows you to access the bottom of the main compartment without having to dig through all the contents from the top.